br0kenpixel/microbit-rust-std/README.md

 compiler!__
 2. I am aware of the fact that [`alloc-cortex-m`](https://crates.io/crates/alloc-cortex-m) is deprecated, however I could not get [`embedded-alloc`](https://crates.io/crates/embedded-alloc) to compile.
 3. This template is designed for projects using Micro:Bit __v2__ boards.
+4. Don't use `std::thread::sleep()`.
+For some reason it does not work.